 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, the Louisiana Museum of Modern Art reported total carbon emissions of approximately 5,690,000 kg CO2e.
 This figure includes 409,000 kg CO2e from Scope 1 emissions, 218,000 kg CO2e from Scope 2 emissions, and a significant 5,063,000 kg CO2e from Scope 3 emissions.
-This represents a decrease from 2019, when total emissions were about 5,978,000 kg CO2e, indicating a positive trend in their carbon management efforts.
-The museum has set ambitious climate commitments, aiming to reduce its overall emissions by 90% by 2050 from a 2019 baseline.
-Specifically, it targets a 46% reduction in Scope 1 and Scope 2 emissions by 2030.
-Additionally, the museum is committed to achieving net-zero emissions by 2050, encompassing all scopes of emissions.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the museum's dedication to addressing climate change within the context of the cultural sector.
-The commitments are designed to ensure that the museum's operations contribute to global efforts to limit temperature rise to 1.5°C.
+This represents a decrease from 2019, when total emissions were about 5,978,000 kg CO2e, with Scope 1 at 494,000 kg CO2e, Scope 2 at 281,000 kg CO2e, and Scope 3 at 5,203,000 kg CO2e.
+The Louisiana Museum has set ambitious climate commitments, aiming to reduce its overall emissions (Scopes 1, 2, and 3) by 90% by 2050, using 2019 as the baseline year.
+Additionally, the museum has committed to reducing Scope 1 and Scope 2 emissions by 46% by 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global goal of limiting temperature rise to 1.5°C. Furthermore, the museum has pledged to achieve net-zero emissions by 2050, demonstrating a strong commitment to sustainability and climate action within the cultural sector.

 Access structured emissions data, company-specific emission factors, and source documents